project-zot/project-zot.github.io/docs/general/extensions.md

 ### **Metrics**

    The **metrics** extension adds a node exporter, which is not present in the minimal build.

+### **User preferences**

+   The **userprefs** extension provides an API endpoint for adding configurable user preferences for a repository.
+This custom extension, not a part of the OCI distribution, is accessible only by authenticated users of the registry.
+Unauthenticated users are denied access.

+   The current functions implemented by this extension include:

+   - Toggling the star (favorites) icon for a repository.
+   - Toggling the bookmark icon for a repository.

 For information about configuring zot extensions, see [*Configuring zot*](../admin-guide/admin-configuration.md).